Skarlso/go-plugin-framework/docs/PLUGIN_DEVELOPMENT.md

 ### Secure Communication

-- Use Unix sockets for local communication
-- Validate all input data
-- Implement proper error handling
+Use Unix sockets for local communication when possible, validate all input data before processing, implement proper error handling to avoid information leaks, and log security-relevant events for monitoring and debugging.
-- Log security-relevant events

 ## Troubleshooting

 ### Common Issues

-1. **Plugin Not Found**: Check executable permissions and PATH
-2. **Capabilities Error**: Ensure `capabilities` command returns valid JSON
-3. **Connection Timeout**: Check firewall and network settings
-4. **Memory Leaks**: Use profiling tools to identify issues
+Plugin not found errors usually indicate problems with executable permissions or PATH configuration.
+Capabilities errors occur when the `capabilities` command doesn't return valid JSON.
+Connection timeouts may be caused by firewall or network settings.
+Memory leaks should be investigated using Go's profiling tools to identify problematic code paths.

 ### Debugging